How to Find Internships

 How to Register Internships

-- If you are interested in and intend to register your internship, please email firstname.lastname@example.org to be added to the Moodle page for Internships.
+If you are interested in registering your internship, then please email email@example.com with:

-Please be aware that there is a $350 cost associated with summer and Jan Term internships, regardless of a 0, 2, or 4 credit internship, with a $25 application fee.
-If you have questions regarding this fee, please contact Student Accounts by email at email@example.com.
+Please be aware that there is a $350 cost associated with summer and Jan Term internships, regardless of a 0, 2, or 4 credit internship, with an additional $25 application fee.
+If you have questions regarding this fee, please contact Student Accounts by email at firstname.lastname@example.org.